satya164/quik/README.md

 quik
 ```

 It'll start a simple server which will serve the files in the current directory.
+It'll open the `index.html` file in the browser by default.

 If you want to use a different port.
 For example, to run the server in the port `8008`, run,